Dockerizing a web app, using Docker Compose for orchestrating multi-container infrastructure (part 1 of 3)

 Then there’s the recording of business deductions (purchases) to maximize our income.
 Categorizing and reconciling financial transactions so that our accountant can communicate it to the tax office.
 It is a burden that robs us of time we should be focused on our business or spending with our family/friends.

 All of a sudden the vision of a flexible nature of being self-employed or running your own business is being buried in excel balancing the numbers and shuffling paperwork.
+Also when considering different avenues in entrepreneurship, I’ve realized the benefits of purchasing a successful business.
+One sector that definitely stands out is accounting.
+The stability and potential for growth make it an enticing option.
+Check out available opportunities here.

 Automation to the rescue